richa-verma1001/notes/javascript/arrays.md

-### Learn Array and prototype functions and comprehensions
+### Array and prototype functions and comprehensions

 #### Initialize Arrays
 * let array = [];